AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ![The Profiles Browse tab with a profile ID highlighted.](../images/profiles/profile-id.png)

-The Profiles Detail workspace displays several pre-configured widgets that convey information specific to that profile.
+The [!UICONTROL Profiles] [!UICONTROL Detail] workspace displays several pre-configured widgets that convey information specific to that profile.
 This information allows you to understand key attributes of the profile at a glance.
-You can also customize you profile detail workspace by creating your own widgets.
+You can also customize your [!UICONTROL Profiles] [!UICONTROL Detail] workspace by creating your own widgets.
 See the section on [how to add widgets](#add-widgets) for more details.

+![The [!UICONTROL Profiles] [!UICONTROL Detail] workspace.](../images/profiles/profile-details-workspace.png)

 ### Profile details widgets

-The pre-configured profile detail widgets are as follows.
+The pre-configured profile details widgets are as follows.

 #### Customer profile {#customer-profile}